Icelandic Oratorios, or How I learned to play (the) Accordion

 Winning a simple deal -- basic techniques

 When presented with a deal, the first thing to do is to try and find a rank where all four cards are near the end of the row of cards.
 Usually this does not happen, but you want to pick a rank where two or three of them are near the end and the other(s) are not too far from it.
-In particular you want as many of the four cards as possible to be the last card dealt of their respective suits -- I call this ideal position -- or to be able to get them there quickly.
+In particular you want as many of the four cards as possible to be the last card dealt of their respective suits -- or to be able to get them there quickly.
+If we can get there and then bring the four sweepers together, we are in what I call ideal position.
+This is not always possible; it is usually achieved at or near the end of the game, and sometimes not at all.

 accord02.gif (11953 bytes)